tgrigera/COVIDm/model_desc/README.tex.md

 As in the SEEIIR model above, the population is initialized to all S, so infected individuals must be introduced in order to start the epidemic.
-The external infections are read from a two-column [file](./imported_infections.dat) giving time and number of imported cases.
+The external infections are read from a tree-column [file](./imported_infections.dat) giving time and number of imported cases.
 The second column is interpreted as the cumulative total cases, not new cases.
 At the specifed time a number of S individuals